Feeding my baby

 Breastfeeding has long term health benefits for mum too, as well as reducing environmental waste – it’s good for everyone and the planet!

 There may be times when breastfeeding is challenging.
-Never ignore any issues you may have – talk to your health visitor, midwife, GP or breastfeeding specialist as soon as possible, they will be able to help you sort it out quickly.
+Never ignore any issues you may have – talk to your health visitor, midwife, or breastfeeding specialist as soon as possible, they will be able to help you sort it out quickly.
+Information on local and national support is below.

-For confidential breastfeeding information and support, call the National Breastfeeding Helpline on 0300 100 0212.
-Lines are open 9:30am to 9:30pm every day.
+• For confidential breastfeeding information and support, call the National Breastfeeding Helpline on 0300 100 0212.
+Lines are open 24 hours a day, 7 days a week.

 If you've decided to bottle feed, you may be worried about what formula to buy, what equipment you'll need and how to get the hang of feeding your baby when everything is so new.